The Quantum and Classical Streaming Complexity of Quantum and Classical Max-Cut: Proof Overview

 Secondly, as $M \cup F$ is a forest, cutting it clasically earns energy $(M + F)/2$, as any classical cut gives a quantum cut earning at least half as much energy.
 By minimizing these two expressions subject to $2M + F = W$ it can be shown that the $\qmcut$ value is at least giving a $(5/2)$-approximation determined only by $m$ and $W$.
 We illustrate this construction in Figure~\ref{fig:tree_and_matching}.

 \paragraph{Lower Bounding the QMC Value in Unweighted Graphs} In the unweighted case we have the advantage that any method for choosing a maximal tree chooses one of optimal weight, and so (inspired by a method of~\cite{GY21}) we consider \emph{depth-first search trees}.
-We will assume we the graph is connected---note that $m$, $W$, and the $\qmcut$ value all sum up over components, so as long as the lower bound we show is linear in $m$ and $W$ this will immediately generalize.
+We will assume the graph is connected---note that $m$, $W$, and the $\qmcut$ value all sum up over components, so as long as the lower bound we show is linear in $m$ and $W$ this will immediately generalize.

 In the weighted case, trying to optimize the energy we earned from our tree meant potentially earning nothing from edges outside the tree, as we had no control over how they might cross the tree.
-However, with a DFS tree, we have the following useful property: for any node in the tree, the subtrees rooted at its children are disconnected from each other (because otherwise those connecting edges would've been explored before both subtrees were).
-This means we can do the following: choose either the even or odd levels (with level $i$ being edges from depth-$i$ vertices to depth-$(i+1)$ vertices) of the tree, one of which will contain at least half the edges.
-Now, each level thus chosen is a disjoint bipartite subgraph, and no edge outside the tree connects two edges in the same level.
-So we can maximize the energy on each level chosen and still earn $1/4$ from every edge outside the tree, and from the edges in the unchosen levels.
+However, with a DFS tree, we have the following useful property: for any node in the tree, the subtrees rooted at its children are disconnected from each other (because otherwise those connecting edges would have been explored before both subtrees were).
+This means we can do the following: choose either the even or odd levels (with level $i$ being edges from depth-$i$ vertices to depth-$(i+1)$ vertices) of the tree, one of which will contain at least half the edges; call this set of edges $H$.
+Now, $H$ consists of disjoint bipartite subgraphs, and no edge outside the tree connects two edges in the same level of $H$.
+Thus, as noted above for the weighted case, there is an optimal $\qmcut$ solution for $H$ that still earns $1/4$ from every edge outside the tree, and from the edges in the unchosen levels.
+An optimal classical solution of this kind on $H$ earns a $\qmcut$ value of $1/2$ on each edge in $H$ (by randomly selecting either a fixed assignment that cuts all the edges or the ``bit-flipped'' assignment, independently for each component of $H$).

-Now, as the tree contains $W - 1$ edges, merely using the optimal classical assignment would only earn us $\frac{W - 1}{4} + \frac{m - (W - 1)/2}{4}$, which is not quite as strong as we want.
-But each level of the tree is a disjoint union of stars, and the optimal $\qmcut$ assignment for a star earns $\frac{d+1}{2}$.
+Now, as the tree contains $W - 1$ edges, merely using the optimal classical solution would only earn us at least $\frac{W - 1}{4} + \frac{m - (W - 1)/2}{4}$, which is not quite as strong as we want.
+But each level of the tree is a disjoint union of stars, and the optimal $\qmcut$ assignment for a star with $d$ leaves earns $\frac{d+1}{2}$.
 So we can earn at least $1/2$ more energy, giving us for a $2$-approximation determined only by $m$ and $W$.
 We illustrate this construction in Figure~\ref{fig:dfs_tree}.

 \paragraph{Estimating $W$ in the Stream} To obtain an actual algorithm we will need a $(1 + \varepsilon)$-multiplicative approximation to $m/2 + W/4$.
 Counting $m$ is trivial, and in the unweighted case $W$ can be approximated with cardinality estimation algorithms.
 So the problem we need to resolve (ideally in $\bO{\log n}$ space) is estimating in the stream.
 Our approach is to use reservoir sampling to sample edges $e$ with probability proportion to $w_e$, choose an endpoint at random, and then check whether they are higher-weight than every edge that arrives \emph{after} them in the stream (since we can't check edges that arrive earlier).
 If we defined an estimator that is $1$ whenever this happened and $0$ otherwise, we would get a contribution of $w_e/2$ for every vertex $u$ and $v \in N(u)$ such that $w_{uv}$ was a ``scenic viewpoint'', an edge of higher weight than all subsequent edges incident to $u$.